In this article, you'll learn the following:

 On top of all that you’ll find some of London’s best street food and a Bavarian bier festival carrying on the Oktoberfest celebrations in London, so you can eat, drink and be merry as you soak in the atmosphere that’s unique to this day of the year.
 Enjoy live music, sets from high-profile DJs and even film screenings, all before the main event: the legendary fireworks display.

 Battersea Park Fireworks

 For an option south of the river in the capital, head to the bonfire night celebrations in Battersea Park.
 Each year, a huge bonfire lights up the beautiful park, while thousands of revellers get all wrapped up to enjoy the cosy atmosphere.
 There are plenty of food and drink stalls to choose from, or stroll over to Battersea Power Station for even more options.

-The nearest station is Clapham Junction, which is just a 20-minute walk from the park.
+The nearest SWR stations are Clapham Junction and Queenstown Road, which are just a short walk to the park.

 Wimbledon Park Bonfire & Fireworks

 Why settle for one firework display when you can enjoy two in one night?
 Wimbledon Park celebrates bonfire night with an earlier display for children, followed by the main event later on.
 Both combine pyrotechnics with music, resulting in a spectacular show that you and your friends or family will love.